 - Projects of a religious nature that are designed to promote or inhibit religious belief and/or practice and which have no basis underlying secular theme or topic.

-Each year, the Mayor’s Office of Cultural Affairs conducts application workshops for Contracts for Arts Services applicants.
-First time applicants for the 2016-2017 funding cycle are required to attend an application workshop.
-Workshops will provide an overview of the program, application tips and the review process.
+Each year, the Mayor’s Office of Cultural Affairs conducts application workshops for the Municipal Support for the Arts applicants.
+First-time applicants interested in submitting a proposal must attend a virtual workshop covering the submission process.
+Workshops will provide an overview of the program, application tips, and the review process.

 Residency or Headquarter Eligibility

 Individual and organization applicants can click here to enter their address in the tool/search bar at the top left corner of the page and determine their residency or headquarter eligibility.